ndsurgenor/scrabble-scorepad/README.md

 __Word Score__
 - After all of these steps have been completed the final word score is displayed
-- This screen gives a base score, multiplied score, bonus score and final total
+- This screen gives a letter score, multiplied score, bonus score and final total
 - The word scored is also presented alongside the original string that was entered by the user
 - This breakdown allows the user to see exactly how they have scored the total given